Praline Brownies

 • Remove from heat.
 Stir in pecans, sifted powdered sugar, and vanilla extract.

-• Cool for 5 minutes, stirring frequently.
+• Cool the praline mixture for 5 minutes, stirring frequently.

 • Spread frosting over brownies.